 Legal separation does not exist under Maryland law.
-A “limited divorce” in Maryland is similar to what is called a “legal separation” in many other states.
+A “limited divorce” in Maryland is similar to what many people call a “legal separation”.
 In a limited divorce, you are still legally married and cannot remarry.
 People who for cultural, personal or religious reasons do not want to get an absolute divorce sometimes opt for a limited divorce instead.

 Maryland law provides that a husband and wife can make an enforceable separation agreement that deals with such issues as alimony and division of property.
 The agreement is a contract, and is subject to the principles of contract law.

-For example, if one of the spouses signed the separation agreement as a result of fraud or duress, the agreement is not valid.
-Similarly, if the terms of the agreement are shockingly unfair, it’s unenforceable.
-The family law attorneys at Haspel, McLeod & Drawbaugh, P.C. can help you negotiate a separation agreement that’s enforceable and protects your interests.
+For example, if one of the spouses signed the separation agreement as a result of fraud or duress, the agreement may not be valid.
+Similarly, if the terms of the agreement are shockingly unfair, it may be unenforceable.
+The family law attorneys at Haspel & McLeod, P.C. can help you negotiate a separation agreement that’s enforceable and protects your interests.

 Under Maryland law, the provisions of a separation agreement dealing with the distribution of property do not automatically terminate when there’s a reconciliation.
 So if you and your spouse decide to get back together after signing a separation agreement, you should consult an experienced family law attorney about whether you should take steps to void or modify the agreement.

 Generally, the court will approve the terms of a separation agreement during the divorce hearing.
 When that occurs, the agreement survives as an independent contract between the parties.